dfar-io/gcp-sandbox/README.md

 _(this isn't working yet, I think it has to do with port forwarding)_

+## Thoughts

+Initially started with hosting the UI in a Storage Bucket, but running into issues is going to require deploying both API and UI to Google App Engine.

 ## Troubleshooting

 ### Cannot use `terraform init`